j-morano/buffer_manager.nvim/README.md

 * `win_extra_options`: extra options for the menu window.
 E.g. `{ relativenumber = true }`.
 (See `:help option-list`.)
 * `borderchars`: border characters for the menu window.
 * `format_function`: support for custom function to format buffer names.
 The function should receive a string and return a string.
 This option is incompatible with `short_file_names`.
 To use it, `short_file_names` must be set to `false`.
 By default, the function is `nil`, which means no special formatting is applied.
+* `order_buffers`: order the buffers in the menu.
+Options are `filename` and `buf_id`.
+By default, it is `nil`, which means the buffers are not automatically ordered.
+If `reversed` is added to the option, the buffers are ordered in reverse order.
+For example, `order_buffers = 'filename:reversed'` orders the buffers by filename in reverse order.

 In addition, you can specify a custom color for the modified buffers, by setting the highlight group `BufferManagerModified` to the desired color.
 For example: